 mozconfig to have this done automatically for you each time it's required.
 Add this and save the file:

 # Automatically clobber when an incremental build is not possible mk_add_options AUTOCLOBBER=1

 Building even faster with artifact builds

-If you are not going to modify any C/C++ code (which is rare when working on DevTools), you can use artifact builds.
+It is unusual to modify C/C++ code when working on DevTools.
+This means that we can use artifact builds.
 This method downloads prebuilt binary components, and then the build process becomes faster.

 # Automatically download and use compiled C++ components: ac_add_options --enable-artifact-builds # Write build artifacts to: mk_add_options MOZ_OBJDIR=./objdir-frontend